adamkarvonen/chess_llm_interpretability/README.md

 # Testing

-To run the end to end test suite, run `pytest -s tests/test_probe_training_and_eval.py ` from the root directory.
-This will train and test probes end to end on the 8 layer model.
+To run the end to end test suite, run `pytest -s` from the root directory.
+This will train and test probes end to end on the 8 layer model, including comparing expected accuracy to actual accuracy within some tolerance.
 It takes around 12 minutes.
 The `-s` flag is so you can see the training updates and gauge progress.

 # References